Nuh violence: Alert sounded in 3 UP districts bordering Haryana, plainclothes cops deployed | Law-Order

 Six people have died so far in the violence, 116 people have been arrested and 90 detained, according to the Haryana government.

-An alert has been issued in Saharanpur, Shamli and Muzaffarnagar districts of the Saharanpur division, he said.
+An alert has been issued in Saharanpur, Shamli and Muzaffarnagar districts of the Saharanpur division, Sahni said.

-Checking is being conducted in all areas adjoining Haryana and policemen in plain clothes have also been deployed in these districts, he added.
+Checking is being conducted in all areas adjoining Haryana and policemen in plain clothes have also been deployed in these districts, he said.

-''Continuous checking is going on at the Haryana-Uttar Pradesh border and the police of both states are coordinating with each other,'' Sahni said.
+''Continuous checking is going on at the Haryana-Uttar Pradesh border and police of both states are coordinating with each other,'' he added.

-On Monday, mobile internet services were suspended in Nuh and Faridabad up to Wednesday.
-Prohibitory orders were clamped in the adjoining districts.
+On Monday, mobile internet services were suspended in Nuh and Faridabad up to Wednesday and prohibitory orders were clamped in the adjoining districts.

+In a statement issued here on Wednesday, Special DGP (Law and Order) Prashant Kumar said that in view of the law and order situation arising in the holy month of Shravan and Muharram in Haryana, senior police officers have been asked to visit sensitive areas.

+They have also been instructed to keep a close eye on the situation in their respective areas, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)